dakindre/8-puzzle-solver-python/README.md

 # N-Puzzle Solver

-Program to solve the n-puzzle (8 puzzle) problem using search algorithm techniquest BFS and DFS
+Program to solve the n-puzzle (8 puzzle) problem using search algorithm techniques BFS and DFS

 ## Getting Started